faik-sevim/abrekcoin/README.md

 Getting more experience and lifelong learning are my motivations.
 I like to make a brainstorm about complicated problems.
 This gives opportunity to make more experience and support my lifelong learning motivation.
 My objective is to create new products by combining what I have learned.

-- 🔒 I’m working in Cybersecurity field.
+- 🔒 I’m working on Cybersecurity field.

 -  👀 curious about software developing and big data technologies